dabeaz/curio/docs/reference.rst

    A tuple of exception information obtained from ``sys.exc_info()`` if the task crashes for some reason.
 Potentially useful for debugging.

+.. attribute:: Task.children

+   A set of the immediate child tasks created by this task.
+Useful if writing code that needs to supervise a collection of tasks.
+Be aware that the contents of the set may change as tasks are scheduled.
+To safely iterate and perform asynchronous operations, make a copy first.

 If you need to make a task sleep for awhile, use the following function: